isomerpages/nlb-IOHA2020/_programme/ioha-general-meeting-2021.md

 1. The confirmation of the host of the next IOHA Conference
 2. The election of the next IOHA Council

-IOHA Election Procedure Summary
+<b>IOHA Election Procedure Summary</b>

 (agreed at IOHA General Meeting in Rio de Janeiro, June 1998, adapted for online election at Singapore General Meeting 2021)

-Voting and nomination eligibility
+<b>Voting and nomination eligibility</b>

 •	Only IOHA members may vote in IOHA elections.

 •	Only IOHA members may nominate for election to IOHA Council.

-Council positions
+<b>Council positions</b>

-President: if there is only one nominee for President, they are automatically elected.
+<b>President:</b> if there is only one nominee for President, they are automatically elected.
 If there is more than one nominee for President there will be a vote and the candidate with the most votes is elected.

-Vice-Presidents (two posts): if there are only two nominees for Vice-President, they are both automatically elected.
+<b>Vice-Presidents (two posts):</b> if there are only two nominees for Vice-President, they are both automatically elected.
 If there are more than two nominees for Vice-President there will be a vote and the two candidates with the most votes are elected.

-Council Regional Representatives (ten positions): if there are ten or less nominees for Council, they are all elected.
+<b>Council Regional Representatives (ten positions):</b> if there are ten or less nominees for Council, they are all elected.
 If there are more than ten nominees for Council there will be a vote.
 The nominee with the most votes from each of the following six regions (Africa, Asia, Europe, North America, Oceania and South America) will be elected.
 The four other candidates with the most votes are also elected.

-Online voting procedure at IOHA General Meeting 2021
+<b>Online voting procedure at IOHA General Meeting 2021</b>

 The IOHA Nomination Committee Chair (Mark Cave) will present the names of candidates who have already agreed to be nominees for Council.